asrithp244/Go2-Resilient-Inspector/README.md

 # go2-resilient-inspector
 > A quadruped robot is deployed alone into an offshore facility no human can safely enter.
 It autonomously inspects machinery by reading live health telemetry against real thresholds.
-Partway through the mission, its LiDAR fails.
-Instead of aborting, it detects the failure, degrades its navigation confidence and speed, and completes the mission — then hands back a structured report that honestly flags which readings happened under reduced confidence.
+Partway through the mission its LiDAR fails.
+Instead of aborting, it detects the failure, degrades its navigation confidence and speed, and completes the mission anyway, then hands back a structured report that honestly flags which readings happened under reduced confidence.

 **Platform:** Unitree Go2 (simulated) | **Stack:** ROS2 Humble + Gazebo Classic 11 + BehaviorTree.CPP v4 + champ quadruped framework